-In a lush green ravine formed between Analipsis and Pefki we meet the former monastery of St. George of Samakidis.
+In a lush green ravine formed between Analipsis and Pefki we meet the former monastery of Saint George Samakidis.
 The church celebrates on November 3rd and is built in a cave.

-The church proclaimed Joseph Samakidis as Saint and commemorates his death on January 22 and August 29.
+The church proclaimed Joseph Samakidis a Saint and commemorates his death on January 22 and August 29.

 The feast of the monastery acquired a great reputation and, thus, many cells were built, which are now used by the pilgrims.
 Today the spring water is collected in a tank.

 What is near me?